Start Here

 Mac started by zip-tying a single Dayton shaker under a dining chair to feel curbs in rFactor, and spent the next weekend chasing a ground-loop hum he swore was a haunting.
 That rabbit hole — shielded RCA, star grounding, a ground-loop isolator that finally killed the buzz — turned a casual tinkerer into someone who reads a rig as a wiring diagram first and a cockpit second.
 Fifteen-odd builds later, half of them other people's rescues, he's the guy friends text at midnight when a USB device 'randomly' drops mid-race.

-Why trust Mac: Trust Mac on the boring electrical and wiring decisions that separate a rig that just works from one that acts haunted at 1 a.m.
+Mac's editorial lens: Trust Mac on the boring electrical and wiring decisions that separate a rig that just works from one that acts haunted at 1 a.m.

-// What Mac actually knows
+// What Mac is built to investigate

 Mac has built and rescued enough DIY rigs to recognize a fault by its symptom — he can tell a USB brown-out from an EMI dropout from a flaky solder joint before he touches a multimeter.
 He knows the real spec sheets (which Dayton transducer is a rumble puck versus a full-range exciter, why a TT25 belongs in a pedal and not under a seat) and, more usefully, the failure modes the spec sheets never mention.